MACHINES LIKE ME

 BY IAN McEWAN

-Machines Like Me is the latest novel from one of our favourite authors, Ian McEwan.
+Machines Like Me is one for Ian McEwan fans.
 It takes some time to make a connection with the characters and for the story to unfold but persevere because by the end we were totally hooked.

-As a Wild Card choice in the Den, the exploration of AI (artificial intelligence) is not going to appeal to all McEwan fans but this new novel, still in hardback, is in tune with the wave of current interest in technological advances and our own fears of 'robots' as they become ever more human-like.
+As a Wild Card choice in the Den, the exploration of AI (artificial intelligence) is not going to appeal to all book clubbers but the story and theme is in tune with the wave of current interest in technological advances and our own fears of 'robots' as they become ever more human-like.